yuexiaoyun/audio-player/audio-player/trunk/plugin/readme.txt

 Upgrading from 1.2.3 to 2.0: The plugins/audio-player.php file is no longer needed and MUST be deleted.
 The audio-player.php file now lives in plugins/audio-player/

 == Changelog ==

+= 2.0.3.1 =
+* Fixed path to plugins folder (in case plugins are stored in a non-standard place)

 = 2.0.3 =
 * Play button now points to the left in RTL layout